elena19m/cloud-courses/website/docs/common/containers/_lxd.md

 Would you like to connect to a MAAS server? (yes/no) [default=no]: # press Enter Would you like to create a new local network bridge? (yes/no) [default=yes]: # press Enter What should the new bridge be called? [default=lxdbr0]: # press Enter What IPv4 address should be used?
+(CIDR subnet notation, “auto” or “none”) [default=auto]: 12.0.0.0/24 What IPv6 address should be used?
 (CIDR subnet notation, “auto” or “none”) [default=auto]: # press Enter Would you like the LXD server to be available over the network? (yes/no) [default=no]: # press Enter Would you like stale cached images to be updated automatically? (yes/no) [default=yes]: # press Enter Would you like a YAML "lxd init" preseed to be printed? (yes/no) [default=no]: # press Enter